UKActive Child Obesity Report - Are Britain’s Kids Generation Inactive?

 2018: The reasons for lack of physical activity outside school are numerous and complex.
 Schools cannot solve them alone.
 Nevertheless, they’re not doing enough to maximise chances for movement in school and offset, as far as possible, this decline in extracurricular fitness.

-Amaven Action Plan: Our Home Activities are a fun, easy way for kids to do more physical activity after school.
+Amaven Action Plan for 2019: Our Home Activities are a fun, easy way for kids to do more physical activity after school.
 These video workouts are led by youth development coaches and include classic strength conditioning exercises.
 All families need is an internet connection.

 What's Next for Britain's Generation Inactive?